Bulat-Ziganshin/FA/0.20/README.md

 ## Program startup

-At the program start, FA'Next creates a single Lua state, loads into this state built-in libraries, then executes built-in Lua scripts.
+At the program start, FA'Next creates a single Lua state, loads into this state built-in libraries, and then executes built-in Lua scripts.
 The rest of configfile/cmdline processing is implemented in these scripts, in particular ParseCommandLine() function that is called by the C++ code to parse command line and config files, and supplementary functions in Cmdline.lua called by ParseCommandLine().

 The built-in ParseCommandLine() loads all `fa-*.ini` and executes all `fa-*.lua` files in the executable directory, unless `-cfg-` option was given.
 You can use these files to modify existing behavior or add new one.
-It is implemented by defining new commands, options, event handlers, redefining existing ones and even redefining functions defined by the built-in Lua code.
+It can be implemented by defining new commands, options, event handlers, redefining existing ones and even redefining functions defined by the built-in Lua code.

 If the executable directory contains `fa_init.lua` file, this file is executed instead of the built-in Lua scripts.
 The code of built-in scripts is provided in Lua directory of program distribution, as well as example of `fa_init.lua` that just executes these external scripts in the proper order.
 So by copying this file into the executable directory, you can replace execution of built-in code with execution of equivalent external code.
 And then you can modify these external scripts in the way you wish, totally replacing built-in Lua code with your own external one instead of replacing only individual functions using `fa-*.lua/ini` files.

 Since the only one Lua instance exists, all calls to Lua code from different C++ threads are serialized.
-You can use global Lua variables to hold state between the calls (and they are used a lot by the built-in Lua code.
+You can use global Lua variables to keep state between the calls (that is used a lot by the built-in Lua code).

-A short summary of built-in modules (in the order of loading):
+A short summary of the built-in modules (in the order of loading):
 - Startup.lua: should be loaded first.
 Imports Penlight, defines extra utility functions and Unicode-aware file operations, provides the event handling machinery and defines most of the built-in events
 - OptionParser.lua: provides the option parsing and file-filtering machinery
 - Cmdline.lua: parses command line and config files, in particular executes command/option handlers as necessary